 My nonprofit experience includes work as assistant to the director of a regional museum (the Monterey Peninsula Museum of Art) and a small San Francisco-based theater company.
 I have also served as a Board member with the Mt.
-Diablo Chapter of the American Society for Training & Development (ASTD); on ASTD’s National Advisors for Chapters group from January 2011 – December 2012; two two-year terms on the American Libraries Advisory Committee (July 2009-June 2013 and became committee chair in July 2012); on the San Francisco Parks Alliance Policy Council (January – December 2014); on the American Library Association Publishing Committee (July 2013-June 2015); advisory boards/expert panels for New Media Consortium Horizon Reports 2010 through 2017 (the year the organization ceased operations); and as a founding partner for FOEcast (Future of Education forecast) in addition to becoming active in the ShapingEDU initiative in 2018, where I serve as Storyteller-in-Residence (July 2020-June 2022) and, most recently, in the newly-created “Community Strategist position focusing on attracting new participants to this global community of dreamer-driver-doers.
+Diablo Chapter of the American Society for Training & Development (ASTD); on ASTD’s National Advisors for Chapters group from January 2011 – December 2012; two two-year terms on the American Libraries Advisory Committee (July 2009-June 2013 and became committee chair in July 2012); on the San Francisco Parks Alliance Policy Council (January – December 2014); on the American Library Association Publishing Committee (July 2013-June 2015); advisory boards/expert panels for New Media Consortium Horizon Reports 2010 through 2017 (the year the original NMC ceased operations); and since becoming active in the ShapingEDU initiative in 2018, serving as Storyteller-in-Residence (July 2020-June 2022) and, most recently, in the newly-created “Community Strategist position focusing on attracting new participants to this global community of dreamer-driver-doers.
 I am also a member of PEN America.
 Latest nonprofit projects: Library Advocacy Training Project Manager for the California Library Association and six-part online train-the-trainer series for the California Library Association’s “Developing Leaders in California Libraries” project, and, as of July 2022, am on the Board of Directors for the UCLA Daily Bruin Alumni Network, where I helped develop and continue to co-facilitate a mentoring program and develop/facilitate workshops designed to support the professional development of students currently working on the campus newspaper.

 I’m looking forward to hearing from you and hope you’ll help make this a great meeting place for all of us involved in creative approaches to workplace learning and performance (staff training) as well as onsite and online community-building.